hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-condition-notes.md

       1. GET [base]/Condition?patient=5678&amp;clinical-status=http://terminology.hl7.org/CodeSystem/observation-clinical-status\|encounter-diagnosis

-    *Implementation Notes:* Fetches a bundle of all Condition resources for the specified patient and a clinical status. ([how to search by reference](http://hl7.org/fhir/R4/search.html#reference) and [how to search by token](http://hl7.org/fhir/R4/search.html#token))
+    *Implementation Notes:* Fetches a bundle of all Condition resources for the specified patient and a clinical status ([how to search by reference](http://hl7.org/fhir/R4/search.html#reference) and [how to search by token](http://hl7.org/fhir/R4/search.html#token))

 #### Optional Search Parameters